emnify/product-docs/docs/service-desc/network-security-services.md

 All configuration is done in the central platform and applied wherever the device is.

-## Virtual Private Network Options
+## Virtual Private Network options

-A Virtual Private Network (VPN) enables encrypted, targeted transmission of data over public networks such as the Internet.
+A Virtual Private Network (VPN) enables encrypted, targeted transmission of data over public networks such as the internet.
 It establishes protected and self-contained networks with various devices.
 A common use case is the connection of home offices or mobile employees.